yusufsheikh531/_Web_Scraping_/README.md

-Web Scraping
+# Web Scraping
-• What is Web scraping?
+* What is Web scraping?
-•	The basics of web scraping
+*	The basics of web scraping
-•	Can you scrape from all the websites?
+* Can you scrape from all the websites?
-•	Techniques of Web Scraping:
+* Techniques of Web Scraping:
-•	How do we do web scraping?
+* How do we do web scraping?
-•	Different tools and library for web scraping
+* Different tools and library for web scraping
-•	Uses of Web Scraping
+* Uses of Web Scraping
-•	Challenges to Web Scraping
+* Challenges to Web Scraping
-•	Future of  Web Scraping:
+* Future of  Web Scraping:
-•	Bibliography
+* Bibliography

-What is Web scraping?
+## What is Web scraping?
 Web scraping refers to the extraction of data from a website.
-This information is collected and then exported into a  format that is more useful for the user such as .csv file or spreadsheet
+This information is collected and then exported into a  format that is more useful for the user such as .csv file or spreadsheet.
-•	poorly structured data from websites into a structured format eg. spreedsheet
+*	poorly structured data from websites into a structured format eg. spreedsheet
-•	 help you track changes to data online.
+*	 help you track changes to data online.
-•	There are many languages used for web scraping example node.js, c, c++, php etc.
+*	There are many languages used for web scraping example node.js, c, c++, php etc.
     But Python is the best language because it is the easiest language to          learn because of its syntax.

-The basics of web scraping
+## The basics of web scraping
 It have 2  parts:
-	The crawler (like a horse)
+*	The crawler (like a horse)
-	The scraper (like a charoit)
+*	The scraper (like a charoit)
 The crawler leads the scraper, as if by the hand, through the internet, where it extracts the data requested.

 The crawler